inet-framework/inet/showcases/wireless/throughput/doc/index.rst

 Goals
 -----

-This example analyzes how application-level throughput changes as a function of nominal bitrate in an 802.11g network.
+This example ana lyzes how application-level throughput changes as a function of nominal bitrate in an 802.11g network.

 | INET version: ``4.0``